Benign Underfitting of Stochastic Gradient Descent

 \item \textbf{With vs without replacement SGD in SCO.} In \cref{sec:wrsgd}, we prove the variant of SGD where the training examples are processed via sampling \emph{with}-replacement from the \emph{training set} minimizes the population risk at the optimal rate, and thus enjoys a generalization gap upper bound bound of $O(1 / \sqrt n)$.

 \item \textbf{Multi-epoch without-replacement SGD.} In \cref{sec:multiepoch}, we study convergence rates of without-replacement SGD for finite sum convex optimization problems.
-We prove a lower bound of $\Omega(n^{-1/4} K^{-3/4})$ on the optimization error after $K$ epochs over $n$ convex losses, and complement with an upper bound of $O(n^{-1/4} K^{-1/2})$. \end{itemize}
+We prove a lower bound of $\Omega(n^{-1/4} K^{-3/4})$ on the optimization error after $K$ epochs over $n$ convex losses, and complement with upper bounds of $O(n^{-1/4} K^{-1/2})$ and $O(n^{-1/4} K^{-1/4})$ for respectively the multi-shuffle and single-shuffle SGD variants. \end{itemize}